 Download the powerpoint: Reporting biases

-The first safety analysis of the largest study of Rofecoxib, found a 79% greater risk of death or serious cardiovascular event in one treatment group compared with the other (Weinblatt et al., 1999).
-This information was not disclosed, the trial continued and the cardiovascular risk associated with Rofecoxib was obscured in several ways (Krumholz et al., 2007).
+The first safety analysis of the largest study of Rofecoxib found a 79% greater risk of death or serious cardiovascular event in one treatment group compared with the other (Krumholz et al., 2007).
+This information was not disclosed by the manufacturer (Merck), and the trial continued.
+The cardiovascular risk associated with Rofecoxib was obscured in several ways.

 If benefits are over-reported and harms are under-reported, clinicians, patients and the public will have a false sense of security about the safety of treatments.
 This results in unnecessary suffering and death (Cowley et al. 1993), perpetuates research waste and misguides future research (Glasziou & Chalmers, 2018).

-Other checklists and tools have been developed to assess the risk of reporting biases in studies including, the Cochrane Risk of Bias Tool, GRADE and ORBIT-II (Page et al., 2018).
+Other checklists and tools have been developed to assess the risk of reporting biases in studies, including the Cochrane Risk of Bias Tool, GRADE and ORBIT-II (Page et al., 2018).